 Developer: One More Level Publisher: 505 Games

-If you played RUINER but wanted it in first-person or just a want more straightforward, action orientated Cyberpunk 2077, say hello to Ghostrunner from the minds at One More Level.
+If you played RUINER but wanted it in first-person or just want a more straightforward, action orientated Cyberpunk 2077, say hello to Ghostrunner from the minds at One More Level.

 A one-hit kill action game in a similar vein to the likes of Hotline Miami, Ghostrunner tasks you with making your way up Dharma Tower while slicing and dicing your way through its dystopian, colorful floors.